Use decay equations, using nuclide notation, to show the emission of α-particles, β-particles and γ-radiation

 • Confusing the charge of the emitted particle with the change in atomic number.

-• For β⁻‑decay, forgetting that the atomic number increases.
+• For β⁻‑decay, forgetting that the atomic number increases (the daughter is a different element).

-• Omitting the antineutrino or neutrino – they are not required in IGCSE equations but must be remembered conceptually.
+• Omitting the antineutrino (or neutrino) – not required in IGCSE equations but important conceptually.

 • Treating γ‑radiation as a particle with mass; it carries no mass or charge.